 Adjusting to Home and Facing the Future

 My Lord Jesus has realigned my focus to Him and the people He had created who truly need to know His grace and love.
-He has also removed the biased-ness in me, and I am really thankful for His grace upon me.
+He has also removed the bias in me, and I am really thankful for His grace upon me.

 I am back to Singapore for almost a month now, while waiting to meet with church leaders to talk about the future steps to serve God long-term and one day be able to go back to tell the people I love them, just as much as God loves them.